meta-llama/llama/FAQ.md

 A:
 You can adapt the finetuning script found [here](https://github.com/facebookresearch/llama-recipes/blob/main/llama_finetuning.py) for pretraining.
 You can also find the hyperparams used for pretraining in Section 2 of [the LLama 2 paper](https://arxiv.org/pdf/2307.09288.pdf).

+**Q: Am I allowed a develop derivative models through fine-tuning based on Llama 2 for languages other than english?
+Is this a violation of the acceptable use policy?**
+A: No, it is NOT a violation of the acceptable use policy (AUP) to finetune on a non-english language and then use commercially as long as you follow the AUP and the terms of the license.
+We did include language in the responsible use guide around this because documentation and support doesn't yet exist for languages beyond english.
+Llama 2 itself is english language centric and you can read the paper for more details [here](https://arxiv.org/abs/2307.09288).